Ayquza/ayquza-addon/README.md

 - Stored in a dedicated subfolder inside your screenshots directory (customizable).
 - Perfect for situations like **server renovations**, where the server closes too quickly for a manual screenshot.

- *Should work 100% of the time now :3*
+ *Should work 100% of the time now :3*  (20ms delay should work the best)

 ---